Jerry086/CalculatorSheet/BugReports.md

 3. **Fallback to Keyboard Interaction:**
    - The option to press 'Enter' to submit the new username should still be functional as a secondary method.

+## Fix status: Fixed
+### Details

+Login/change username functionality was moved into a new method that is called on pressing enter.
+A login button was added that also calls this method.
+Button is changed to change username via conditional rendering when appropriate per bug 1.
+Functionality was tested manually.

 # Bug 3.
 User Story: Visibility of Logout Button When Logged Out